kayomarz/ml-select/README.md

 ### Further exploration

-After a lot more exploring, I finally chosen ReasonML.
+After a lot more exploring, I have choosen ReasonML.
 The aim of this project is not only to build the widget but also to get a taste of using OCaml for frontend development.

-It took quite a while to figure out the ecosystem and understand the communities behind OCaml, ReScript and ReasonML communities.
+It took quite a while to figure out the ecosystem and understand the communities behind OCaml, ReScript and ReasonML.

 It is important to understanding this ecosystem to choose between ReasonML and ReScript.

 ### Why ReasonML?

-ReScript being young, might continue to veer further towards JavaScript as it has already sought out to do and spin off into something very different from ReasonML or OCaml.
+ReScript being young, might continue to veer further towards JavaScript to do and spin off into something different from ReasonML or OCaml.
 No doubt, ReScript might become a useful and popular language but the JavaScript ecosystem is enormous with many languages compiling to JavaScript such as *ClojureScript*, *Elm*, *PureScript*, *Dart* and *TypeScript*.

+ReasonML seems to remain close to OCaml.
+It has the necessary JavaScript interoperability and has *Reason React*.
+Being adopted by companies for frontend development, ReasonML developers have reaped its benefits.
+Maybe due to the changing ecosystem ReasonML teams might have to migrate to ReScript.

+Owing to the **seemingly** fading away of ReasonML, maybe its not the best choice to start a big production level app but I don't know the ecosystem well enough to make such a decision yet.

 Our aim is to use OCaml or a dialect for frontend development.

-ReasonML seems to remain closer OCaml.
-It has the necessary JavaScript interoperability and also has *Reason React*.
-It has been adopted by companies for frontend development where ReasonML developers have reaped its benefits but due to the changing ecosystem some ReasonML teams have had to migrate to ReScript.

-Owing to the **seemingly** fading away of ReasonML, maybe its not the best choice to start a big production level app but I don't know the ecosystem well enough to make such a decision yet.

 At the end of the day we want to write correct and readable code in an expressive language.
 We also need to churn out top-notch apps despite their